There are three major stances concerning God, gods, and the supernatural:

 The Dawkins Scale

 We have seen that some definitions of atheism treat the existence of God as ill-defined or irrelevant.
 But what about the position that the existence of God is plausible but false?
-Richard Dawkins developed a “spectrum of theistic probability” 5 to account for varying levels of belief.
-The spectrum spans seven different levels of probability regarding the truth of atheism (expressed here in terms of the existence of God, but equally applicable to the supernatural generally):- Level 1: Strong theism.
-100% probability God exists.
-In the words of Carl G. Jung: “I do not believe, I know.”
+British biologist Richard Dawkins developed a “spectrum of theistic probability”15 to account for varying levels of belief.
+The spectrum spans seven different levels of probability regarding the truth of atheism (expressed here in terms of the existence of God, but equally applicable to the supernatural generally):

-However, if we never make an assertion without a proof, we could never make any statement at all.
-As J. J. C. Smart has argued, such neutrality would amount to an unreasonable philosophical skepticism that would not allow us to make any claims about the world at all.
-Armin Navabi gives the following example 6:
+However, if we never make an assertion without a proof, we could never make any statement about the real world at all.
+Iranian-Canadian author Armin Navabi gives the following example16:

 What is positive atheism?

-In other words, positive atheists believe that the supernatural realm does not exist.
-This means that positive atheists believe that the Abrahamic God does not exist; that there are no gods at all; that demons, ghosts, angels, and spirits do not exist; that the universe was not created by God; that there is no Heaven and no Hell; that moral values are not given by God; that prayer has no effect other than psychological; and that all other supernatural claims (such as horoscopes) are nonsense.
+This means that positive atheists believe that the Abrahamic god does not exist; that there are no gods at all; that demons, ghosts, angels, and spirits do not exist; that the Universe was not created by God; that there is no Heaven and no Hell; that moral values are not given by God; that prayer has no effect other than psychological; and that all other supernatural claims (such as horoscopes) are nonsense.

-In this book we adopt, describe, and defend a positive atheist’s point of view.
+In this book we adopt a positive atheist’s point of view.
 For most practical purposes, however, there is little difference between positive atheism (the belief that the supernatural does not exist) and the more general variant of atheism (the rejection of belief in the supernatural).

 We have two lives.